JSON-LD for SEO hides zero-priced Product structured data by default

 Shopify stores who want customers to call for pricing or who aren’t allowed to list the prices struggle to hide pricing for zero-priced products from Google.
 There are also some esoteric cases where zero-priced variants are used for internal use.

-Unfortunately, this only hides the price from customers visually.
+Unfortunately, using CSS only hides the price from customers visually.
 The prices are still on the page and search engines like Google can still see the structured data, putting the store in a difficult situation.

 In the past, the only answer has been to hide or password protect the entire product page from Google.
 This then prevents the product page from showing on search engine results.